A Gift, A Life

 Opting for the "Gift" would transform you into an unparalleled maestro in your chosen field.
 Your impact would resonate across years, earning admiration from future generations.
 Your name would naturally become synonymous with excellence whenever the subject arises.
 However, this path might lead you down a solitary path, shrouded in wit and cynicism, driven by an unapologetic ego.
 You would find yourself holding back from investing precious time in others, fearing that such investments might divert you from your goal.
 The concept of a "perfect life," a fundamental human aspiration, might remain out of reach.

 Opting for "Life" grants you the "perfect existence" – a decent career, an extraordinary family, minimal societal woes, and the ability to forge remarkable friendships.
-Yet, therein lies the catch: anonymity envelopes you; a nameless entity in the midst of the multitude."
+Yet, therein lies the catch: anonymity envelopes you, a nameless entity amid the masses."

-After a brief pause, he asked - "So what would you choose?
-It could be either of them, but not both."
+After a brief pause, he asked - "So, which one would you choose?
+It cannot both."

 "Neither", I replied calmly.

 "Have you truly pondered this?
-If you need more time, that's absolutely something I can offer.
+I can offer more time.
 Should I return in a few days?"

 "I must admit, it's a bit perplexing.
-Both options come with their own set of advantages and disadvantages, yet I struggle to see any positives in your choice."
+Both options have advantages and disadvantages, yet I struggle to see any positives in your choice."

-"Rather than embracing extremes, I'm choosing to excel in both.
-While I might not be the foremost name in a particular field, envision me as one of the prominent figures.
-On the other side, heartbreaks might stem from my actions or be directed my way, and I might find myself entangled in several life-related problems.
-Yet, with each instance, with my unwavering commitment – I'm dedicated to continuous improvement.
+"Rather than embracing extremes, I'm choosing to excel as much as possible in both.
+While I might not be the foremost name in a particular field, I can strive to be one of the prominent figures.
+On the other side, I can get or cause heartbreaks, and I might find myself entangled in several life-related problems.
+Yet, with each instance, I'm dedicated to continuous personal improvement with my commitment.
 This is my life – I aspire to enhance both aspects and extract the utmost from it."

 I could see an evident confusion on his face.
 I stood up and took a few steps toward the exit.
 Immediately, I turned back and retraced the steps to Mr. Unk.

 "See how the tables have turned.
 Your perplexion is conspicuous.
 Anyhow, before I leave, I would say two things.
-First, I was not astonished - I was wondering why you guys would come back to me, albeit knowing my stance.
-Second, look into the old folders, and look for the final case of "The Granters Vol. I"; they might be helpful in clearing your confusion.
-Hopefully, never see you again."
+First, I was not astonished - I wondered why you guys would come back to me, albeit knowing my answer.
+Second, look into the old folders and look for the final case of "The Granters Vol. I"; it might help clear your confusion and prevent the dissolution of the Vol. II.
+Never see you again."

 Mr. Unk sat there contemplating the response he just heard.